florimondmanca/djangorestframework-api-key/README.md

 ### CI/CD

-Travis CI is in use for automatically testing and deploying the package.
+Travis CI is in use to automatically:

+- Test the package on supported versions of Python and Django.
+- Deploy tagged commits to PyPI.

 Refer to `.travis.yml` for more information.